tutek1/DTLabs/07_Animation&Physics/lab07.md

 > The `Generate LODs` option is almost necessary for high-poly models and environments, since it improves performance.
 However, our model is low-poly and only suffers from this option.

 ### <img src="img/AnimationPlayerIcon.png" width="20"/> **`AnimationPlayer`** Node
-Importing an `.fbx` model with animations will automatically create a `AnimationPlayer` node.
+Importing a `.fbx` model with animations will automatically create a `AnimationPlayer` node.
 This node can play a single animation at a time and has parameters such as `Speed Scale`.
 You can use the `Current Animation` property to tryout and **play animations** of the player model.

 In our case, we need to disable the animation `Optimizer` since it breaks (skipping some frames) a few of the animations.
 1. Again, **open** the **Advanced Import Settings** of the player model.